BP spill claims administrator urges dismissal of lawsuit

 “Mr. Juneau, as the claims administrator and trustee, performed and continues to perform his official functions exactly as outlined in the settlement agreement” and other documents, Juneau’s lawyers said.

-BP said in a statement on Monday: “The claims administrator’s misinterpretation of the settlement agreement inappropriately and unfairly compensates numerous businesses for wholly non-existent losses.
-Such a result is completely at odds with the parties’ stated intent in reaching a settlement.”

-Juneau’s filings came as Barbier prepares on Tuesday to resume a nonjury trial that began six weeks ago to determine liability for the April 20, 2010 rupture of the Macondo well and explosion of the Deepwater Horizon drilling rig.
+Juneau’s filings came as Barbier presides over a nonjury trial that began six weeks ago to determine liability for the April 20, 2010 rupture of the Macondo well and explosion of the Deepwater Horizon drilling rig.

 The incident killed 11 people and triggered the worst offshore oil spill in U.S. history.